Trace Estimation of Quantum State Powers: Sample Complexity and Computational Hardness: Introduction

 In this paper, we presented quantum estimators for estimating $\tr\rbra{\rho^q}$ for non-integer $q > 1$, significantly improving the prior approaches.
 In particular, for $q > 2$, our estimators achieve optimal sample complexity only up to a logarithmic factor.
 Our (non-plug-in) estimators are directly constructed by weak Schur sampling with optimal sample complexity (although every estimator for unitarily invariant properties is known to imply a canonical estimator based on weak Schur sampling \cite[Lemma 20]{MdW16}), in addition to the (plug-in) optimal estimator for R\'enyi entropy of integer order \cite{AISW20}, the optimal testers for mixedness \cite{OW21} and quantum state certification \cite{BOW19}, and the optimal learners for full tomography \cite{HHJ+17,OW16}.
 At the end of the discussion, we list some questions in this direction for future research.

-\begin{enumerate} \item Can we remove the logarithmic factor from the sample complexity obtained in this paper? \item Can we improve the upper or the lower bound for $1 < q < 2$? \item Can we find more (plug-in or non-plug-in) optimal estimators based on weak Schur sampling? \item Can we obtain optimal estimators for $\tr\rbra{\rho^q}$ with restricted measurements? \item As the sample complexities of estimating $\tr\rbra{\rho^q}$ for $q \geq 2$ are known to be $\widetilde\Theta\rbra{1/\varepsilon^2}$ (thus they have almost the same difficulty in the sample complexity) but only the case of $q = 2$ is known to be $\mathsf{BQP}$-hard \cite{LW25}, an interesting question is: can we show the $\mathsf{BQP}$-hardness of estimating $\tr\rbra{\rho^q}$ for general $q > 2$? \end{enumerate}
+\begin{enumerate} \item Can we remove the logarithmic factor from the sample complexity obtained in this paper? \item Can we improve the upper or the lower bound for $1 < q < 2$? \item Can we find more (plug-in or non-plug-in) optimal estimators based on weak Schur sampling? \item Can we obtain optimal estimators for $\tr\rbra{\rho^q}$ with restricted measurements? \end{enumerate}